misingnoglic/misingnoglic.github.io/_posts/2020-07-03-using-python-to-buy-a-gift.markdown

 # Prelude

-So this whole story started because my girlfriend asked me for a KitchenAid stand mix for her birthday.
+So this whole story started because my girlfriend asked me for a KitchenAid stand mixer for her birthday.
 We saw that Costco had a really nice one on sale for $90 off, which was enough to trigger my "we need to get that price no matter what it takes" instinct.
 Unfortunately, on the first day the item was available, it was sold out in-store and online.
 I tried calling every day to see if they would get it back, but every day they said they had no more.
 One day I called,